segmentio/segment-docs/src/connections/sources/visual-tagger.md

 - **Any Element Click**.
 Selecting this option will allow you to click on any element on your page.
 This will allow you to create an event for whenever a user on your website clicks on that element.

 ![Select Event Type](images/vt-docs-4.gif)

-### Step 2: Select an element
+## Step 2: Select an element

-Once you've chosen an event type, mouse over your website in the ifram to highlight elements that you can select to create an event, and click one to start the process.
+Once you choose an event type, mouse over your website in the iframe to highlight elements that you can select to create an event, and click one to start the process.

 If the element on the page has siblings, you can tag them all at the same time, or tag just the one specific element you clicked.